apstrand/nokit-drawing-pad/README.md

 # NoKit - Drawing Pad

-Based on "cheap yellow esp32 screen".
+Based on "cheap yellow display with esp32".